Local Operator Entanglement in Spin Chains: Discussions and Future directions

 We have studied the time evolution of BOMI and TOMI for the unitary time evolution operator and Pauli's spin operators in the chaotic chain (\ref{eq:H_CC}) and MBL chain (\ref{eq:H_MBL}).

 We found that: \begin{itemize} \item{\bf Chaotic chain}: The early-time evolution of TOMI and BOMI is qualitatively described in terms of an effective light cone picture.
 Their late-time evolution is independent of the boundary condition and operators, and their late-time value is quantitatively explained by the Page curve.
 For PBC, quantum revival does not occur and the compactness of space time prevents the dynamics from delocalizing the quantum information. \item{\bf Disordered spin chain}: In the weak disordered system ($w=1$), the late-time value of BOMI and TOMI is well-described by the Page curve.
-In the strong disordered system ($w>w_{\text{cri}}$), BOMI and TOMI in full and partial overlap configurations increases when $w$ increases.
-However, for the disjoint configuration, when $w$ increases, BOMI decreases and TOMI increases.
-This is because MBL prevents the information from propagating and delocalizing.
+When the disorder is large, BOMI and TOMI in full overlap configuration increases when $w$ increases.
 In the very strong disorder system ($w=50$), BOMI and TOMI in some of configurations oscillate with respect to time.
-This oscillation is well-described by the effective Hamiltonian. \end{itemize}
+This oscillation is well-described by an effective Hamiltonian. \end{itemize}